TMUniversal/papercrypt/README.md

 encryption capabilities of the [OpenPGP](https://gopenpgp.org/) with the resilience and simplicity of a physical hardcopy.
-This ensures the confidentiality and integrity of your data, while also providing a physical backup that is not susceptible to digital threats.
+This ensures the confidentiality and integrity of your data, while also providing a physical backup that 's not susceptible to digital threats.

 > Please note that to decrypt the data from a PaperCrypt Document, you will need the original passphrase used during the
 > encryption process.